uShip/sql-db-migrations/README.md

 ## Rollbacks

-In the event you need to roll back a change, you can redeploy the version of the script from the branch that has the desired previous state.
+To revert changes, deploy from a branch containing the previous version of the script.
+This overrides the current script in the environment with the version from that branch.